Hope Hicks: 6 Things to Know About the Teen Model Turned Fox Communications Chief

 Hicks was appointed in August 2017 to the position that was previously held by Sean Spicer and Anthony Scaramucci.
 As the longest-serving political aide to the president, she resigned from her post as White House Communications Director following a 9-hour interview with the panel investigating Russia's interference with the 2016 election.
 Bill Shine, former co-president of Fox News, joined the White House as deputy chief of staff for communications and assistant to the president in June.

-Unlike her predecessor, Anthony "The Mooch" Scaramucci — who has already given Hicks his approval on Twitter, as has Ivanka Trump — the Connecticut native has kept a relatively low profile.
-Even though she's been at the president's side since 2014, first working for the family by way of Ivanka's fashion line, she has scarcely spoken in public.
+Unlike her predecessor, Anthony "The Mooch" Scaramucci — who gave Hicks his approval on Twitter, as did Ivanka Trump — the Connecticut native has kept a relatively low profile.
+Even though she had been at the president's side since 2014, first working for the family by way of Ivanka's fashion line, the former model has scarcely spoken in public.

 Hope is a terrific person and will do a great job.
 Wishing her the best.— Anthony Scaramucci (@Scaramucci) August 16, 2017

 Congratulations to my talented friend & colleague Hope Hicks on being named WH Communications Director.
 I know she will do an amazing job!— Ivanka Trump (@IvankaTrump) August 17, 2017

-In an administration that's about as flashy as they come, Hicks' under-the-radar profile certainly makes her an anomaly.
-Here, everything to know about Hicks, from her previous political experience (which is nonexistent) and her connections to the Trump empire to her childhood ambitions (acting and modeling).
+In an administration that's about as flashy as they come, Hicks' under-the-radar profile certainly made her an anomaly.
+Here, everything to know about Hicks, from her previous political experience (which was nonexistent) and her connections to the Trump empire to her childhood ambitions (acting and modeling).

 1. Before working for Donald Trump, Hicks worked on PR for Ivanka Trump's fashion line.